-“I’m french , my parents are french , and as well both my grandparents were french, so I am 100 % french” a lady stated.
+“I’m French, my parents are French, both my grandparents were French, so I am 100 % French” a lady stated.

 A Kurdish woman stated that she disliked Turkish, swiftly clarifying that she pointed that out toward the Turkish government.

-The Kurdish woman was surprised about the fact that she had Turkish heritage.
+The Kurdish woman was surprised by the fact that she had Turkish heritage.
 Everyone was surprised and moved.

 Momondo began the project by co-operating with another research company Cint who published a global survey of 7,200 respondents, including 400 from the US.
 The survey results show that as many as 6 out of 10 Americans believe their ancestry can be traced to a maximum of 3 countries.